mguiagous/oci-blog-fast-tracking-apcertif/README.md

 #### 4.1.
 Create VCN with OCI VCN Wizard

 #### Step 1a
-For this make sure to turn the `create_vcn` flag off, and copy from the console the following data (VCN OCIDs, Public subnets OCIDs, and Private Subnet OCIDs).
+Make sure the `create_vcn` flag is off, and copy from the console the following data (VCN OCIDs, Public subnets OCIDs, and Private Subnet OCIDs).

 ```
 create_vcn = false